gcc-mirror/gcc/gcc/config/pa/pa.md

 ;; generating PA 1.x code even though all PA 1.x systems are strongly ordered.

 ;; When barriers are needed, we use a strongly ordered ldcw instruction as ;; the barrier.
-Most PA 2.0 targets are cache coherent.
-In that case, we ;; can use the coherent cache control hint and avoid aligning the ldcw ;; address.
-In spite of its description, it is not clear that the sync ;; instruction works as a barrier.
+All PA 2.0 targets accept the "co" cache control hint but ;; only PA8800 and PA8900 processors implement the cacheable hint.
+In ;; that case, we can avoid aligning the ldcw address.
+In spite of its ;; description, it is not clear that the sync instruction works as a barrier.

 (define_expand "memory_barrier"
   [(parallel